Therealchainman/archive-cp/algorithms/combinatorics.md

 This sums satisfies Fibonacci recurrence $a_n=a_{n-1} + a_{n-2} and $a_n=F_{n+2}$

-### Using it for calculating the sum of the lengths of all subarrays
+## Using combinatorics for calculating the sum of the lengths of all subarrays

 Start from the sum of lengths of all subarrays.
 That is a known formula sum of lengths = C(N + 2, 3).